 Fables: Prince Charming kills Bluebeard, walks out of the house carrying the body in a carpet—and cheerily admitting as much when people ask what he's got—and calls in the mayor to watch him dispose of the body.
 He correctly judges that he can get away with this, because a) nobody especially liked Bluebeard and b) all his money will now go to the Fabletown coffers.

 Over the years, Diabolik has pulled out quite the shit.
 We'll now report something he did early on:

-Loki: Agent of Asgard: In issue 1, surrounded by the Avengers and looking decidedly guilty of something, Loki takes his only remaining option.
-He tells them the absolute truth as to why he's there, namely that he's working for the All-Mother as part of a secret plan to protect Asgard.
+Loki: Agent of Asgard: In issue 1, surrounded by the Avengers and looking decidedly guilty of something, Loki takes their only remaining option.
+They tell them the absolute truth as to why they're there, namely that they're working for the All-Mother as part of a secret plan to protect Asgard.